catherinism/catherinism.github.io/_posts/2019-12-17-mood_check_app_-_react_redux_final_project.markdown

 ![](https://i.imgur.com/pEK2xhv.png)

-My Reac/Redux project is very simple but I'm very proud of it.
+My React/Redux project is very simple but I'm very proud of it.
 It took a lot of research and studies to finish, but I really enjoyed the process.
 But I'm glad it's done and I'm ready for the next challenge - career change!

+**Update**
+It was difficult for me to study when I was still doing chemo, so I had to postponed my assessment.
+After my treatment and surgery, it took me time to get back into my project.
+But when I did, I was already confused with what I did so I decided to start from scratch.

+I still did a Mood Check App but I changed the Quote model into Happening.
+Below is the walkthrough of my project.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/X5iI0gWc98c" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>